ground-creative/easy-mcp-github-tools-python/README.md

 This application uses github oauth service to authenticate the user.<br>
 By going to /auth/login page you can authenticate with github and get an access token.

+### How To Authenticate

+1. Go to auth/login and authenticate

+2. Use the paramater X-ACCESS-TOKEN with the request headers when making calls to the server.

 ## Installation

 1. Clone the repository from the root folder of the easy mcp installation: